IBM-Bluemix-Docs/sap-hana-qrg/rhel-set-up-infrastructure-three-tier.md

 1. Confirm your selections on the Checkout page, and click **Cloud Service terms** and **3rd Party Software Agreement** on the right-hand side of the page.
 2. Click **Submit Order**.
 You are redirected to a screen with your order number.
 You can print the screen, because it is also your order receipt.

 After the order is submitted, the server is, depending on your order, available for use within one to four hours.
 You can check the Device Details screen on the main {{site.data.keyword.slportal}} page (**Devices > Device List**) for a status of the provisioning steps.
-Click your device’s **hostname** to see its status.
+Click the **Device Name** that matches your given Hostname and Domain to see its status.

 ## Next Steps